faraway1nspace/PCRD_JAGS_demo/README.md

 > }

 What is going on?
 The first block of code declares that <i>phi</i> is a "random variable" (hence the tilde ~ operator) which has a prior distribution called the [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
-There is only 1 <i>phi</i>, and it is deterministically loaded <-into a vector called <i>phi_t</i> (hence, the <- operator), with 4 elements to represent the survival between the 5 primary periods.
+There is only 1 <i>phi</i>, and it is deterministically loaded (<-) into a vector called <i>phi_t</i> (hence, the <- operator), with 4 elements to represent the survival between the 5 primary periods.
 All random variables need a prior distribution!
-Here, we use the Beta distribution, useful for RV's that are probabilities, like probability of survival from one primary period to the other
+Here, we use the Beta distribution, useful for RV's that are probabilities, like probability of survival from one primary period to the other.

 In the second block of code, notice that we also have a vector called <i>phi_t</i>, but instead of deterministically (<-) loading it with a single value (phi), <b>each element</b> of <i>phi_t</i> is itself an independent RV.
 Each has its own prior distribution, which all happen to be independent Beta distributions.
+Therefore, survival is allowed to be different between different primary periods.
+Simple!

 <b>Priors</b>